magiruuvelvet/gentoo-portage-config/patches/dev-lang/fpc/PATCHES.md

  - remove linker options which are only available in GNU
  - use compiler-rt from LLVM instead of libgcc (including crt files)
+ - remove GNU ABI tag to advertise that this is a LLVM powered FreePascal compiler producing ELF files without the usage of any GNU software

 ## Breakage caused by above patches